na-na-hi/renget/archive/horcocks.md

 	->**Join the unforgettable Luna Lovegood on a work study assignment to a magical zoo.
 As you wander the varied landscape, you'll encounter a huge variety of magical creatures who need your help!**<-

 !!! note
 	My second card, and my first attempt at a solo character.
-The original version was too focused on the work study aspect that it impacted the narrative flexibility, so that was toned down with the rework.
+The original version was so focused on the work study aspect that it impacted the narrative flexibility, so that was toned down with the rework.

 Genre | Complexity | Polish | Systems
 :----: | :----: | :----: | :----: